ActuallyAdequate/Chimaera/core/rules/character.md

 #### Mutualism

 You believe that what you give to the world comes back.
 People are genuinely helpful and if by the end of the day if you have helped benefit someone, tomorrow will be a good day for you.
-You are concerned with other people's well being just as others are concerned with yours.
+You are concerned with other people's wellbeing just as others are concerned with yours.
 You hope that through mutually beneficial relationships the world will prosper.

 #### Commensalism